LaunchCodeEducation/linux/content/bash-scripting/walkthrough/conditionals/index.md

 fi
 ```

-Save the above code to the `example-if-else` file and exit the editor.
+Save the above code to the `if-else-condition.sh` file and exit the editor.

-Run the command `bash example-if-else`.
+Run the command `bash if-else-condition.sh`.

 ![example-if-else](pictures/example-if-else.png?classes=border)